0xFlicker/faucet/www/README.md

-# Souls of Akaso D'app
+# Sepolia faucet

-This is the Souls of Akaso Distributed Application
+This is a faucet

 ## Getting Started